biomejs/biome/CONTRIBUTING.md

 ### Creating pull requests

 When creating a new pull request, it's preferable to use a conventional commit-formatted title, as this title will be used as the default commit message on the squashed commit after merging.
+See the [dedicated section](#Commit-messages) about conventional commit format.

 Please use the template provided.

 #### Changelog

-If the PR you're about to open is a bugfix/feature around Biome, you can add a new line to the `CHANGELOG.md`, but it's not mandatory.
+If the PR you're about to open is a bugfix/feature visible to Biome users, you CAN add a new bullet point to [CHANGELOG.md](./CHANGELOG.md).
+Although **not required**, we appreciate the effort.

 At the top of the file you will see a `Unreleased` section.
-The headings divide the sections by "feature", make sure to add a new bullet point.
+The headings divide the sections by "scope"; you should be able to identify the scope that belongs to your change.
+If the change belongs to multiple scopes, you can copy the same sentence under those scopes.

 Here's a sample of the headings: